 Rationale: The first Korotkoff sound is a snapping sound.
 This sound for at least two consecutive heartbeats reflects the systolic BP.

 Rationale: The fifth Korotkoff sound falls silent as the cuff pressure drops below the diastolic pressure.
 Thus, the beginning of the fifth Korotkoff sound indicates diastolic pressure in adults.4 The fourth Korotkoff sound involves distinct muffling of sounds and indicates diastolic pressure in pediatric patients.7

 Rationale: Continuous cuff inflation causes arterial occlusion, resulting in numbness and tingling of the patient’s leg.

 Rationale: Comparison of BP in both legs helps detect cardiovascular, neurologic, and musculoskeletal abnormalities.
-A normal difference of up to 10 mm Hg may exist between legs.
+A difference of more than 10 mm Hg may be clinically significant.5

 Rationale: The prone position provides the best access to the popliteal artery.
 Leg crossing can artificially increase BP.

-Rationale: A loose-fitting cuff causes false-high readings (
+Rationale: A loose-fitting cuff causes false-high readings (Table 2).

 Rationale: Pressing the cancel button immediately deflates the cuff.